KeysonRaphael/Viewers/docs/latest/deployment/index.md

 #### Hosted Static Assets

-At the end of the day, a production OHIF Viewer instance is a collection of HTML, CSS, JS, Font Files, and Images.
+At the end of the day, a production mConnect Viewer instance is a collection of HTML, CSS, JS, Font Files, and Images.
 We "build" those files from our `source code` with configuration specific to our project.
 We then make those files publicly accessible by hosting them on a Web Server.